 However, before you go to any significant expense and make such an investment, we do recommend you first send us what you have to receive our opinion.

-– TIP – MAXIMIZE BORROWING CAPACITY AND/OR AVAILABILITY WITH LENDING INSTITUTIONS – “Wine and dine” all banks, bond companies and other large creditors.
+▣ Maximize Borrowing Capacity and/or Availability with Lending Institutions – “Wine and dine” all banks, bond companies, and other large creditors.
 The more capabilities available at one, the more others favorably view a contractor.

-– TIP – LETTERS OF RECOMMENDATION/REFERENCE LETTERS – Experience is a key factor and bond companies can only recognize a contractor’s by verifying successfully completed projects.
-Get a reference letter on large &/or more complicated jobs.
+▣ Letters of Recommendation/Reference Letters – Experience is a key factor and bond companies can only recognize a contractor’s by verifying successfully completed projects.
+Get a reference letter on large and/or more complicated jobs.

-– TIP – INDIVIDUAL & COMPANY RESUMES – Resumes document all technical knowledge and experience available from owners & key employees.
+▣ Individual and Company Resumes – Resumes document all technical knowledge and experience available from owners and key employees.
 Marketing flyers, pamphlets, pre-qualification statements etc. record organizational accomplishments too.

-– TIP – ADDITIONAL CAPITAL INVESTMENT – Financial resources is a increasingly important factor on the validity of your enterprise.
+▣ Additional Capital Investment – Financial resources are an increasingly important factor in the validity of your enterprise.
 Where a CPA might recommend profit minimization valuing your desires for tax objectives, bond companies advocate the opposite and prefer owners leave as much money in their company as possible.

 More profit does not necessarily derive from more revenue.